info443-wi22/project-1-ZachGrande/README.md

 ### Element Selection

 The focus of our report will be on the quiz aspects of our website.
-This would involve both `QuizPage.js` and its dependency, `QuizContent.js`.
 A large part of the quiz's functionality is located within `QuizContent.js`, and therefore, that element received the most analysis.
-That being said, much of the functionality of `QuizContent` is dependent and intertwined with the structure of `QuizPage`.
-Due to this relationship, there were aspects, particularly in refactoring and testing, where it was neccessary to evaluate `QuizPage.js` in order to analyze the performance of our primary element, `QuizContent.js`.

 ### Architectural Deficiencies